farlee2121/FsSpec/doc/ducks/2022-07-04 Values spec.md

 - all objects have .Equals unless explicitly annotated with NoEquality
 - I may need to worry about null

+STUCK: How do I compare equality without requiring the equality constraint
+- equality doesn't have an interface, so I can't match on a type test
+- could I use an active expression to fix my issue?

 ## Tasks
 - [ ] add matching a value leaf type